North Center Point Rd.- Railroad to FIsher St.

-This project involved reconstruction of 2,150 linear feet of rural seal coat street to a tweny-four foot wide street with adjacent ten foot wide trail.
-The trail portion included a four-foot buffer area which created a total pavement width of thirty-eight feet.
+Hall & Hall Engineers’ East Cemetery Road project converted 2,150-LF of a rural street into a twenty-four-foot wide street with an adjacent ten-foot wide trail.
+The trail portion included a four-foot buffer area creating a thirty-eight-feet wide total section.

-The other portion of the project was to greatly improve the drainage in the area that backed up and flooded front yards along the corridor during minor storm events.
-Phase One of the project included dual 36” storm pipes which conveyed the runoff to a swale eventually to Prairie Creek.
-Phase Two included upgraded culverts and improvements to existing drainage way.
+The other portion of the project greatly improved the drainage in the area that backed up and flooded front yards along the corridor during minor storm events.
+Phase One of the project included dual 36” storm pipes conveying the runoff to a swale and ultimately to Prairie Creek.
+Phase Two included upgraded culverts and other improvements to the existing drainage way.

 Coordination with property owners was critical due to the existing residential and commercial properties along the corridor.
 Hall & Hall also obtained several temporary easements from landowners for construction purposes.
 Staging allowed one-way traffic at all times and temporary parking was provided for residents during driveway reconstruction.